-Peter Curry, manager of our fabrication studio, discusses improvements to our shop space and recent prototypes related to our work at Brown University's New School of Engineering and other projects.
+Peter Curry, manager of our fabrication studio, discusses improvements to our shop space and recent prototypes related to our work at Brown University's School of Engineering and other projects.

 The workshop in our new studio in Northern Liberties has been instrumental in expanding our capacity for building mock-ups and prototypes.
 These fabrications are central to our research-based approach, allowing us to test actual materials and assemblies as part of our design process.
 Outfitted with a Computer Numerically Controlled (CNC) router, metalworking, and woodworking tools, the shop's massive steel and glass doors open onto the street and allow us to load building-sized assemblies in and out.